saucelabs/sauce-docs/docs/api-testing/quick-start/composer.md

 The API Fortress Composer offers unparalleled flexibility and ease-of-use with everything at your fingertips to build tests in minutes and eliminate many duplicate tasks.
 Users of all skill levels may begin using the Composer with little or no training to quickly generate sophisticated functional tests.
 These tests may easily be reused as end-to-end integration tests and load (stress) tests.
 In turn, load tests may easily be reused as monitors for performance testing.

-:::note Special Note about End-to-End Tests / Integration Tests

-Creating a series of independent tests that:

-* each hit one endpoint
-* and run in a specific order

-isn't a proper testing methodology.

-It doesn't allow for optimal testing of how each API interacts with each other.
-For that reason, the API Fortress composer is very flexible and allows you to create a single "test" that can handle a series of API calls.

-For example __Search__ > __Add to Cart__ > __Checkout__ can and should all be inside of one smart test, and not three separate tests.

-Read the following page to learn more about [Integration / Multistep Testing](/api-testing/quick-start/introduction-to-integration-testing)
+:::note Learn more about End-to-End Tests / Integration Tests Read the following page to learn more about [Integration / Multistep Testing](/api-testing/quick-start/introduction-to-integration-testing)
 :::

 ## Visual vs. Code View